RosettaCommons/documentation/application_documentation/pepspec.md

 -option:name [data\_type] - this is a description (default\_value)

-General Instruction
+General Options
 -------------------

 -   -database [file path] - the Rosetta 3 database location
--   -in: <file:s> [file path] - single input structure
+-   -in:file:s [file path] - single input structure
 -   -pepspec:pdb\_list [String] - instead of a single input structure, use a list of input structures ()
 -   -o [String] - this is a string to define the tag used to name the output scorefiles, pdbs, and pdb directories
 -   -ex1 - increase the chi1 resolution of the rotamer library